hmsc-r/hmsc-containers/README.md

 This repository contains container recipes for using Hmsc in supercomputers.

+The Hmsc-HPC LUMI-G containers are based on [AMD ROCm images](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/docker.html) with [TensorFlow](https://hub.docker.com/r/rocm/tensorflow) and the container images contain software with various licenses.

+The [license](LICENSE) of this repository concerns only the build scripts and recipes, not the container images.

 ## Usage on LUMI-G for a stable release of Hmsc-HPC

 > [!CAUTION]